Introducing our trustees

 Ted is a qualified accountant who spent his career in a variety of senior positions in commerce, including financial director and group financial controller.
 He joined our committee in 2011 and became a trustee in 2012, and offers financial expertise and advice to boost our fundraising.

-“I’m proud of everything the charity has achieved towards improving healthcare provision in Halesworth, and of the progress we are making towards the new Pear Tree Centre,” said Ted.
+“I’m proud of everything the charity has achieved towards improving healthcare provision in Halesworth," said Ted.

 Philip King - treasurer